Connecting Environment to Health in Texas & Beyond

 Areas of Focus

-The center also engages a range of learners — medical students, undergraduate and graduate students, residents, fellows, faculty and staff — in environmental-health education.
-The center enables sponsorship of graduate students and interdisciplinary post-docs.
+The center also engages a range of learners — medical students, undergraduate and graduate students, residents, fellows, faculty and staff — in health and environment education.
+The center enables sponsorship of graduate students and interdisciplinary postdocs.